 Lower the temp

-We saw a semi-dramatic reduction in the heating bill when we decided to lower the thermostat to 60 F. at night and use this Bionaire micathermic space heater in our bedroom, but that wasn’t altogether successful.
-My husband and I have different internal thermostats.
-He would be cold while I’d be turning the space heater down a notch or two.
+We saw a semi-dramatic reduction in the heating bill when we decided to lower the thermostat to 60 F. at night, then using this Bionaire micathermic space heater in our bedroom.
+That worked relatively well, but that wasn’t altogether successful.
+Let’s just say that my husband and I have different internal thermostats.
+He would be cold while I’d be turning the space heater down a notch or ten.